TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Evaluation

 \subsection{Experimental Setup}

-\textbf{Hardware platform.} All experiments are conducted on a Tenstorrent Wormhole n300d card attached to a host with two 16-core Intel Xeon Gold 6326 CPUs and 512 GB of DRAM.
-The same CPU platform is used to run the entire {\loom} compiler stack.
-The Tenstorrent Wormhole n300d is a spatial dataflow accelerator composed of two sockets.
-As illustrated in Figure~\ref{fig:2D-mesh}, each socket integrates 64 Tensix cores operating at 1 GHz.
-Each Tensix core supports up to 1024 FP16 operations per cycle, for a peak throughput of 64 TFLOP/s per socket.
-Each socket provides 96 MB of on-chip SRAM and 12 GB of GDDR6 DRAM with a peak bandwidth of 288GB/s.

-\textbf{Architecture targets and modeling.} All experiments use the same physical Wormhole n300d device, but we evaluate three logical configurations of the core array: a full $8 \times 8$ symmetric 2D mesh, the top $4 \times 8$ submesh, used as an asymmetric rectangular mesh, and a single $1 \times 8$ row used as a 1D ring.
-These configurations approximate different scale-out topologies, and allow us to study how the shape of the spatial fabric influences optimal dataflow mappings.
+\textbf{Hardware platform.} We conduct our experiments on Tenstorrent Wormhole and Blackhole cards.
+Table~\ref{tab:tt-specs} summarizes the relevant hardware specifications.
+We compile {\loom} programs on a host machine equipped with dual 16-core Intel Xeon Gold 6326 CPUs and 512~GB of DRAM.

-We model the underlying Tenstorrent architecture in the \lstinline{df} dialect as in Figure~\ref{fig:2D-mesh} and Section~\ref{subsec:hardware-representation}.
-Because we do not have access to the full proprietary hardware specification, we recover key parameters via profiling: the throughputs of matrix and vector units, and the effective bandwidths of the NoC and DRAM channels, are measured using isolated microbenchmarks and plugged into the hardware representation (\lstinline|df| dialect) used by {\loom}'s performance model.
+\textbf{Architecture targets and modeling.} Each Wormhole and Blackhole chip contains a 2D array of cores, with $8 \times 8$ cores on Wormhole and $12 \times 10$ cores on Blackhole, as shown in Figure~\ref{fig:2D-mesh}.
+We model the Tenstorrent architecture in the \lstinline{df} dialect, as described in Figure~\ref{fig:2D-mesh} and Section~\ref{subsec:hardware-representation}.
+Because the complete proprietary hardware specification is unavailable, we recover key parameters through isolated microbenchmarks, including matrix/vector-unit throughput and effective NoC and DRAM bandwidths.
+We instantiate these measured values in the \lstinline{df} hardware representation used by {\loom}'s performance model.

-\textbf{Workloads.} We evaluate {\loom} on two representative and performance-critical operators: general matrix multiplication (GEMM) and FlashAttention.
-For both workloads, we benchmark {\loom} across a wide range of input shapes to comprehensively assess its robustness and performance characteristics.

-\textbf{Triton frontend.} Although {\loom} is not tied to a particular front-end language, our implementation targets Triton, a widely used tile-based DSL.
-We tune the tile (block) shape in Python alongside the Triton kernel and use \textit{triton-shared}~\cite{triton-shared} to generate MLIR for each configuration.
-We then run a custom affinization pass that rewrites index arithmetic into affine expressions for all memory accesses and other normalization passes to standardize the input MLIR format.
-The resulting MLIR, which serves as input to {\loom}'s dataflow optimization stack, has the form shown in Listing~\ref{lst:mlir-before-dataflow}.
+\textbf{Frontend.} {\loom} currently supports Triton and Helion as kernel-development frontends.
+Although the core compiler is frontend-agnostic, our experiments use either Triton or Helion depending on kernel availability; the source code for all input kernels is available in our GitHub repository.
+For both frontends, we tune the tile, or block, shape using their existing Python-based autotuning stacks.
+For Triton, we use \textit{triton-shared}~\cite{triton-shared} to lower kernels into MLIR, then apply a custom affinization pass that rewrites index arithmetic into affine expressions, followed by normalization into our dataflow-agnostic MLIR format, as shown in Figure~\ref{fig:compiler-stack}.
+For Helion, after Python-level tuning, we lower Helion Device IR into the same standard MLIR format using our \href{https://link-to-be-given-once-public}{custom lowering tool}.